APPLE Trees, Seeds and Dried Herb

 Rich's Apples

-Our apple trees are shipped at 4-6 ft. tall, with a trunk caliper of 11/16 to 3/4 inch.
-They are available on a variety of rootstocks including Seedling, EMLA 7, EMLA 9, EMLA 26, EMLA 111, EMLA 106, Bud 9, Bud 118, M9, G16.
-PLEASE NOTE, HOWEVER, THAT NOT ALL VARIETIES ARE AVAILABLE ON ALL ROOTSTOCKS.
-If you have a preference, please let us know when ordering - we will confirm availability at that time.
+can be ordered as Dwarf, Semi-dwarf, or Standard sizes.
+If you have a more specific rootstock specification, please let us know when ordering - we will confirm availability at that time.
 If you wish to check availability, please email us at customerservice@richfarmgarden.com .
 If you have cultivation or other questions, please contact us at questions@richfarmgarden.com

 We also carry a large variety of heirloom apples, rootstocks and apple tree seeds.